natalijabujevic0708/DesignYourCrafts/TESTING.md

 <p>&nbsp;</p>

 **Test:** Profile functionality.
-**Expected Outcome:** The user can see the past orders and designs on they profile.
+**Expected Outcome:** The user can see the past orders and designs on their profile.
 **Passed:** Yes

 <img src="media/testing_images/profile.png" alt="Profile" style="max-height:250px">